ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/19 SIEMs-Splunk part 2/README.md

 What sort of mitigation could you use to protect against this?

-* Ensure that you have industry standard policies and security measures in places
+* Ensure that you have industry standard policies and security measures in place
 * Ensure that the Global Solutions are in place.
 This should prevent this specific type of attack as well as other common attacks as well
 * Always share information with all employees and provide routine training to educate cyber security practices